-Why is the Expedition so successful?
-The reasons may go beyond the current enthusiasm for large sport-utilities.
-The Expedition is selling like hot cakes at least partly because it does everything it was designed to do and it does it well.
-Its good looks certainly don't hurt, either.
+Ford's Expedition is selling like hot cakes at least partly because it does everything it was designed to do and it does it well.
+Its good looks certainly don't hurt.

-The stylists at Ford took a sensible approach when they set out to shape the Expedition.
-They already had two winners to their credit -- the F-150 pickup and the Explorer.
-So they borrowed the best elements from each to create another success.
+Expedition borrows the best styling elements from the Ford F-150 pickup and Explorer sport-utility.
 From nose to windshield, the Expedition shares sheet metal with the F-150.
 From the front doors back, the Expedition has the contours of an Explorer.
 No panels interchange between Expedition and Explorer, but the resemblance is unmistakable.

-This combination of ingredients works well.
+This combination works well.
 The Expedition is handsome, with a sloping hoodline and rounded front end that reflect attention to aerodynamics.
 It's a design that pays off with improved fuel efficiency and reduced wind noise.
 As a matter of necessity, the sides and back are shaped more for utility than style.
-Clever use of trim and rounded corners provides some visual definition, however.
+But clever use of trim and rounded corners provides some visual definition.

 Stretching more than 17 feet from nose to tail, the Expedition is certainly no compact.
 There's no way to disguise that.
-GM's Suburban is even longer, adding a foot-and-a-half to the total.
+The Ford Excursion and Chevy Suburban are even longer.
 Ford touts the Expedition's shorter length as a benefit when trying to fit into a garage.
-An Expedition will fit into some garages that are too small for a Suburban -- ours, for example -- but check yours to be sure as garage sizes vary.
+An Expedition will fit into some garages that are too small for a Suburban, but check yours to be sure as garage sizes vary.

 The Expedition's generous outside dimensions provide for a large, commodious interior.
 Two seating configurations are available.
 Ordered with optional front bucket seats and a center bench, the Expedition can comfortably haul five passengers.
 Ordered with the standard front full-width seat and center bench makes room for six passengers.
 Well-padded chairs provide comfortable seating.